HackRVA/badge2024/README.md

 After which, you can `cd` into the `build_sim/` directory and run `make` to build the simulator target.
 The output program is called `build_sim/source/badge2022_c`, which you can run.

+If using VS Code with CMake Tools, you be able to use the Simulator Variant (alongside the Kit for your local computer's compiler).
+Make sure to pick both the Kit and Variant that correspond with each other!

 ## Adding Your Own Apps